 In North America, this plant is categorized as an invasive species.
 But garlic mustard can be used to add flavor to fish, various soups, and even mashed potatoes.
 It contains Vitamins C and A, can help give your immune system a boost and works as a natural diuretic.

 More commonly known as lambs quarters, you’re likely to find it just growing out of a crack in the sidewalk.
 Harvest the leaves when they are young, prior to seeds forming and they have a sweet taste.
 Seeds are edible but mildly toxic so use with caution.
-The seeds can also be mashed and used to make a soap-like substance.
+The seeds can also be mashed and used to make a soap-like alternative.

 14. Ground Ivy